Farmers of AgriFin Series

 Mediae has also been instrumental in AgriFin’s emergency response with the dissemination of information on COVID19 and desert locusts using a combination of digital tools including IVR, Whatsapp and SMS Through their programming and use of digital tools, they have been able to reach over 7+ Million viewers and make agricultural topics as well as agribusiness accessible to smallholder farmers including youth.
 According to Shamba Shape-Up Series Producer, Sophie Rottman, it seems like there’s no stopping the media house as they seek to expand regionally to Uganda, Ethiopia, Zambia and South Africa.

 DigiFarm, a Safaricom subsidiary, offers Kenyan smallholder farmers end to end value through their integrated mobile phone platform where they can access information on credit, input and markets.
 Digifarm has over 1.3 million registered users and over 234 Digital Village Advisors (DVAs), lead farmers who support fellow farmers from registration to aggregation.
 Mercy Corps’ AgriFin has supported DigiFarm since its inception with user experience (UX) design expertise to help the program reach its target market of smallholder farmers, including the design and implementation of the Digital Village Advisors (DVA) network and registration of more than 90,000 farmers.
-DigiFarm looks to continue working with AgriFin to scale their operations and portfolios.
+DigiFarm looks to continue working with AgriFin to scale its operations and portfolios.

 To read more about our farmers and partners experiences, download our Farmers of AgriFin Booklet.